fledge-iot/fledge-south-csvplayback/docs/index.rst

-.. |config1| image:: images/csvplayback.jpg
+.. |config1| image:: images/csv_config1.jpg
+.. |config2| image:: images/csv_config2.jpg

 CSV Playback
 ============

-The plugin plays a csv file inside FLEDGE_ROOT/data.
+The plugin plays a csv file inside some given directory in file system (The default being FLEDGE_ROOT/data).
 It converts the columns of csv file into readings which are datapoints of an output asset.
 The plugin plays readings at some configurable rate.

 We can also convert the columns of csv file into some other data type.
 For example from float to integer.
 The converted data will be part of reading not the CSV file.